sarkarsrijon/sarkarsrijon.github.io/_news/announcement_10.md

 related_posts: false
 ---

-Presented and performed in front of an audience of 800 people for the first time for Emory ICA Diwali!
+Presented and performed in front of an audience of 800 people for the first time for Emory Diwali!